What does direct access mean and why is it needed?

 Physician groups argue that physical therapists cannot diagnose.
 How can you respond to such a charge?

 Diagnosis is a fundamental part of physical therapists' practice.
 Physical therapists practice according to the disablement model.
 This model of practice is recognized by the World Health Organization, the National Center for Medical Rehabilitation Research, and the Institute of Medicine.
 Physical therapists diagnose with respect to physical therapist practice as authorized by state law.
 In diagnosing a patient's condition in accord with such law, physical therapists are not in conflict with the diagnosis provisions of state laws governing the practice of medicine.
 No states prohibit a physical therapist from performing a diagnosis.
 Diagnosis by a physical therapist is essential for the physical therapist to be able to provide the proper interventions.
 Diagnosis is a label for a cluster of signs and symptoms gathered by examination and evaluation that is essential to guide the selection of appropriate interventions in physical therapy practice.

 Why should policymakers be concerned with this issue?

 Allowing individuals to make decisions regarding their health care is good policy.
 Eliminating the referral requirement is one step to making health care more accessible to more people.

 Physical therapist education supports practice without referral.
 Physical therapist practice in the states that allow treatment without referral has proven that it is safe.
-Yet consumers in four states do not have access to these services unless another health care provider refers them to a physical therapist.
+Yet consumers in many states continue to face arbitrary barriers to physical therapist services.

-Patient access without the current professional practice restrictions regarding referral is about individual choice in health care decisions.
-Elimination of the referral mandate does away with an unnecessary and burdensome regulation.
+Direct access is about individual choice in health care decisions through the elimination of unnecessary and burdensome regulation.